holepunchto/bare-module/README.md

 options = {
   // The referring module.
   referrer: null,
-  // The ModuleProtocol to use resolve the specifier.
+  // The ModuleProtocol to resolve the specifier.
 Defaults to referrer's
   // protocol if defined, otherwise defaults to Module.protocol protocol,
-  // A default "imports" map to apply to all specifiers.
-Follows the same
+  // A map of builtin module specifiers to loaded modules.
+If matched by the
-  // syntax and rules as the "imports" property defined in `package.json`. imports,
+  // default resolver, the protocol of the resolved URL will be `builtin:`. builtins,
+  // The module cache.
+An already loaded module is served from here instead of
+  // being resolved again.
+Pass an object to use it, `true` to opt in to the
+  // shared Module.cache, or omit for a fresh cache. cache,
   // A map of preresolved imports with keys being serialized parent URLs and
-  // values being "imports" maps. resolutions,
+  // values being "imports" maps. resolutions
-  // The supported import conditions. "default" is always recognized. conditions
 }
 ```